 After describing our tiny home and our dream entry door, Benny bent over backwards to help us.
 He searched his substantial door warehouse and his incoming shipments for weeks – sending us photos and dimensions until we found our door!

-Our future door: Solid Mahogany with 8-lite windows, and originally 24″ x 80″ (a standard size)
+Our future front door: Solid Mahogany with 8-lite windows, and originally 24″ x 80″ (a standard size)

 Next we needed to trim down our door to fit our our rough opening size: 24 1/4″ x 77 3/4″ (before door jamb).
 Carpenter Don trimmed, sanded, and applied a beautiful pecan finish to make our door really shine!

-So the moral of the story is, you have options.
-Keep searching.
-And make friends with a door guru!
+So the moral of the story is, you have a few different front door options.
+Keep searching!

-and Thank You Deb Dutilh, for helping us find our door!
+- Thank You Deb Dutilh, for helping us find our front door!